Mixed Observable RRT: Multi-Agent Mission-Planning in Partially Observable Environments: Problem formulation

-Consider a multi-agent system of $M$ agents with the aim of locating a target that is hidden in $\mathbb{R}^2$.
-Agents have some prior knowledge of where the target is located, and know that it is at one of a finite number of known \textit{goal nodes}, i.e., points in $\mathbb{R}^2$.
+We consider a multi-agent system of $M$ agents with the aim of locating a target that is hidden in $\mathbb{R}^n$.
+Agents have some prior knowledge of where the target is located; they know that it is at one of a finite number of known \textit{goal nodes}, points in $\mathbb{R}^n$.
+To find the hidden target, agents can make observations in \textit{observation areas}, certain regions of state-space, and observations are shared between agents.
+Agents have a map of the environment, including goal nodes, observation areas, and potential obstacles.
+However, agents do not know at which of the goal nodes the target is located.
 As an example, see Figure~\ref{fig:experimentalSetup} where a quadruped and a drone are locating a science sample.
-In order to find the hidden target, the agents make observations in \textit{observation areas}, i.e., certain regions of the state-space.
-Observations are shared between the agents.
+In this example the goal nodes lie inside the blue observation areas, so agents can make observations near potential target locations.
+However, it is important to mention that observation areas can in general be placed anywhere, not only near goal nodes.